DBE, Hon RAM

 As a concert artist Dame Felicity has worked under such conductors as Carlos Kleiber, Georg Solti, Bernard Haitink, James Levine, Andre Previn, Neeme Järvi, Klaus Tennstedt, Andrew Davis, Kurt Masur, Franz Welser-Möst and many more.
 Her repertoire includes works by Handel, Bach, Haydn, Mahler, Brahms, Elgar and Walton.

 Dame Felicity holds founder membership of the Songmakers’ Almanac.
 This group of singers was founded in 1976 by the pianist Graham Johnson, her accompanist since student days.
 Their intention was, among other things, to discover and perform less well-known songs and ensembles.

-Dame Felicity has received honorary doctorates at the Universities of Sussex, Loughborough, London, Leicester, Oxford and at the Royal Scottish Academy of Music and Drama in Glasgow.
+Dame Felicity has received honorary doctorates at the Universities of Sussex, Loughborough, London, Leicester, Oxford and at the Royal Conservatoire of Scotland.
 She was awarded the titles Officier dans l’Ordre des Arts et des Lettres by the French government in 1990 and Chevalier dans la Legion d’Honneur in 2001.
 In 1990 she was made a CBE and in 1996 she was created a Dame Commander of the British Empire, while in 2003 she was awarded the title of Bayerische Kammersängerin.